nico-or/data_analysis/tfl_cycling_2024/README.md

 | Total duration       | STRING     | Attribute | Human-readable representation of Total duration (ms) |
 | Total duration (ms)  | UINT       | Attribute | Bike trip lenght in miliseconds                      |

-Some observations:

-- The Station Number fields is encoded as a 6-character long 0 padded integer (123 becomes '00123'), so we will use a fixed length VARCHAR to store it instead of an UINT.
-- The Bike model could be stored as an ENUM, but we will use a STRING to keep things simple.

 ### Download

 Opening the [TfL cycling repositorty](https://cycling.data.tfl.gov.uk/) and executing the following script on the browser console will return an array with the desired 24 elements.
 After that, one could use many methods to actually download the CSV files.